kshedden/case_studies/methods/distributions.md

 $t \in {\mathbb R}^+$.
 The *complementary cdf* (ccdf), also known as the *survival function*, is the right tail probability
 $S(t) = P(X > t) = 1 - F(t)$.
 To understand the frequency of extreme (large)
-values, we should consider how rapidly the tail probability converges to zero as $t$ increases.
+values, we can consider how rapidly the tail probability converges to zero as
+$t$ increases.
 In many familiar distributions, the tails are *exponential* meaning that $P(X > t) = L(t)\cdot \exp(-t/\mu)$, where $L(t)$ is a [slowly varying function](https://en.wikipedia.org/wiki/Slowly_varying_function) and $\mu$ is a scale parameter.
-For our purposes, we can treat $L(t)$ as a constant, so having exponential tails implies that
-$P(L > t) \propto \exp(-t/\mu)$.
+If $L(t)$ is constant, we have the exponential distribution, but the property of having exponentially decaying tails is much more general, and for example, includes all of the gamma distributions.
+The normal distribution has tails that are thinner than exponential ("light tailed") since $P(X > t) = L(t) \cdot \exp(-t^2/\mu)$ for appropriate choices of $L(t)$ and $\mu$.

 In a
 [heavy tailed distribution](https://en.wikipedia.org/wiki/Heavy-tailed_distribution),
-the tail probabilities do not shrink exponentially fast, which means that for all $k > 0$,
+the tail probabilities shrink more slowly than an exponential rate, which means that for all $k > 0$,

 $$
 \lim_{t\rightarrow \infty} \exp(k\cdot t) \cdot P(X > t) = \infty.
 $$

-Many heavy-tailed distributions have
+Many heavy-tailed distributions have a
 [power law](https://en.wikipedia.org/wiki/Power_law) tail, meaning that
 $P(X > t) = L(t) / t^\alpha$, where $\alpha$ is the *tail index* or *shape
 parameter* (note that in some settings, the shape parameter is defined to be